Capture-time Extremal Cop-Win Graphs: A Characterization of , the CT-Maximal Graphs

+\begin{proof} The bulk of the proof will focus on the part of the theorem which classifies the structure of CT-Maximal graphs.
+Once this structural result is demonstrated, we can quickly conclude that $\capt(n) = n - 4$ for $n \ge 7$.
+By Theorem~\ref{thm_H7}, any graph in $\mathcal{H}_7^+$ with $n$ vertices has capture time $n - 4$, as required.
+The other relevant graphs (the ones of order 7 and 8 listed in Table~\ref{table_thm}) all have the required capture time, since the paths $\graph{P}_7$ and $\graph{P}_8$, and the \tp{0} graphs of order 7 in Table~\ref{table_thm} all have capture time 3 by Theorem~\ref{thm_rank_capt_time}.

-\begin{proof} That $\capt(n) = n - 4$ (for $n \ge 7$), follows immediately from Theorem~\ref{thm_H7} and the rest of this theorem.
-We begin with the case of $n \le 8$, considering vectors realized by $\graph{P}_n$.
-By Theorem~\ref{uoddp}, when $n$ is even, $\graph{P}_n$ is the unique \tp{0} graph realizing the length $n/2$ vector $(2, \ldots, 2)$, and when $n$ is odd, $\graph{P}_n$ is the unique \tp{1} graph realizing the length $\lceil n/2 \rceil$ vector $(1,2, \ldots, 2)$.
-Thus when $n$ is even, graphs whose rank cardinality vector has length less than $n/2$ cannot be CT-maximal, and when $n$ is odd, graphs whose rank cardinality vector is less than $\lfloor n/2 \rfloor$ cannot be CT-maximal.
-Based on this observation, Table~\ref{table_proof} lists all vectors with sum $n \le 8$ that could possibly be the rank cardinality vector of some CT-maximal graph; by Corollary~\ref{norca-1} and Lemma~\ref{norca-2}, we exclude the vectors whose second or third entry is 1.
-Note that the first vector (in {\bf bold}) is the rank cardinality vector for the corresponding path $\graph{P}_n$.
+Now we prove the structural classification, first for graphs where $n \le 8$ and then for graphs where $n \ge 9$.
+For the case of $n \le 8$, consider lists realized by $\graph{P}_n$.
+By Lemma~\ref{uoddp}, when $n$ is even, $\graph{P}_n$ is the unique \tp{0} graph realizing the length $n/2$ list $(2, \ldots, 2)$, and when $n$ is odd, $\graph{P}_n$ is the unique \tp{1} graph realizing the length $\lceil n/2 \rceil$ list $(1,2, \ldots, 2)$.
+Thus when $n$ is even, graphs whose rank cardinality list has length less than $n/2$ cannot be CT-maximal, and when $n$ is odd, graphs whose rank cardinality list has length less than $\lfloor n/2 \rfloor$ cannot be CT-maximal.
+Based on this observation, Table~\ref{table_proof} lists all lists with sum $n \le 8$ that could possibly be the rank cardinality list of some CT-maximal graph; by Corollary~\ref{norca-1} and Proposition~\ref{norca-2}, we exclude the lists whose second or third entry is 1.
+Note that the first list (in {\bf bold}) is the rank cardinality list for the corresponding path $\graph{P}_n$.

-To prove the theorem for $n \le 8$, it suffices to show that each vector is either: 1) not realizable, 2) has capture time less than that of $\graph{P}_n$, or 3) is accounted for in Table~\ref{table_thm}.
-We proceed by cases on the values of $n \le 8$, employing Theorem~\ref{thm_rank_capt_time} and using the immediate fact that if the first entry is 1, then a graph that realizes the vector must be \tp{1}.
-Also, recall the remarks in the paragraph directly before Theorem~\ref {uoddp}, where we discuss the issue of uniquely realizing small vectors and why we omit some proofs.
-At various points in this proof all we need to show is that some vector is realizable; in some of those cases, as an interesting tangent, we claim that the vector is uniquely realized, or we produce all the graphs realizing the vector.
+To prove the theorem for $n \le 8$, it suffices to show that each list is either: 1) not realizable, 2) has capture time less than that of $\graph{P}_n$, or 3) is accounted for in Table~\ref{table_thm}.
+We proceed by cases on the values of $n \le 8$, employing Theorem~\ref{thm_rank_capt_time} and using the immediate fact that if the first entry is 1, then a graph that realizes the list must be \tp{1}.
+At various points in this proof all we need to show is that some list is realizable; in some of those cases, as an interesting tangent, we claim that the list is uniquely realized, or we produce all the graphs realizing the list.

 \begin{itemize}